canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 }
 ```

 Since memory isn't infinite, you want to limit the number of items stored in the cache.
-Make use of `SizeLimit`.
+Use `SizeLimit`.
 It is the maximum number of "slots" or "places" the cache can hold.
 Also, you need to tell how many "places" a cache entry takes when stored. _More on that later!_

 ### Decorator pattern

 Next, let's use the [decorator pattern](https://refactoring.guru/design-patterns/decorator) to add caching to the existing `SettingsService` without modifying it.

 To do that, create a new `CachedSettingsService`.
 It should inherit from the same interface as `SettingsService`. _That's the trick!_

 Also, you need a constructor receiving `IMemoryCache` and `ISettingsService`.
 This last parameter will hold a reference to the existing `SettingService`.
 Then, in the `GetSettingsAsync` method, you will call the existing service if the value isn't cached.